oerpub/bookish/README.md

 ## Building Yourself

-1. Download
+1. Download and extract (if necessary)
+2. Run `npm install` or `bash install-libs.sh` in the directory to download and install dependencies
-2. Configure your server to point /workspace, /login, and /logout at index.html
+3. Configure your server to point /workspace, /login, and /logout at index.html
-3. (optional) Build a minified Javascript file by running `r.js` (see https://github.com/jrburke/r.js)
+4. (optional) Build a minified Javascript file by running `r.js` (see https://github.com/jrburke/r.js)

 ## Building Documentation